DanAg278/DanAg278/README.md

 Passionate and dedicated computer science professional with a strong background in software engineering and a keen interest in solving complex problems.
 As a Software Engineer, I’m committed to software quality which makes me follow practices like agile development, clean code, SOLID, Refactoring and TDD.
-I have strong skills as a full-stack developer.
+I have strong skills as a Full-Stack developer.
 We are one message apart!

 ## Connect with me: